 Kangaroos and other wildlife have been known to become aggressive and attack when they have been fed human food, such as carrots or even McDonald’s chips.
 Do.
 Not.
 Feed.
 The.
 Wildlife.
 When animals become used to human food, they will attack if they realize you have some and are not sharing.
 So it might not be you but the next tourist who is attacked.
 Even when you are visiting a wildlife park, such as Cleland, where you are allowed to feed the kangaroos, emus, bettongs, etc, only feed them the pellets available for purchase.

 However, the biggest danger posed by Australian wildlife is the risk of having a car accident when you swerve to avoid hitting one of the furry critters.
-They walk away, and you total your car hitting a tree.
+They walk away, and you wrap your car around a tree.

 Kangaroos are particularly dangerous.
 Wild camels in the centre of Australia can be dangerous, too.
-Most visitors and locals will drive a 4WD with a bull bar when in the desert.
-The bull bar is then at the right height to knock a camel off its feet – so the whole animal ends up going through your windscreen.
+In the desert, most visitors and locals drive a 4WD with a bull bar, which is the perfect height to knock a camel off its feet.
+The whole animal ends up going through your windscreen.

-Keep your eyes on the road, avoid driving at dawn or dusk if possible, and have your passengers look out for any signs of movement on the sides of the road up ahead.
+Keep your eyes on the road, avoid driving at dawn or dusk if possible, and have your passengers check for any signs of movement on the sides of the road up ahead.

 7. Heat

-If the animals don’t get you, the heat might.
+If the animals don’t get you, the heat might (though it might take more than 20 minutes).

 And extreme heat causes fires.